CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Comfort, Fit & Ventilation

-Check out reviews of other customers if the shoes are ‘true to size or ‘run too small/big.’
+Check out reviews from other customers to see if the shoes are ‘true to size’ or ‘run too small/big.’

 Then, choose the right size accordingly.
 You can also ‘hack’ this by choosing a size up for enough toe room.